 Contact a Dedicated 9/11 VCF Attorney

 It’s essential to provide the VCF with the necessary paperwork when submitting a 9/11 burial or memorial expense claim in order to be compensated for your economic damages.
 An attorney who is familiar with the September 11th Victim Compensation Fund regulations can help make sure that you provide the VCF with sufficient documentation to recover the maximum amount to which you’re entitled.
 The VCF attorneys at the Dearie Law Firm, P.C. have been providing the families of 9/11 responders and survivors with assistance filing VCF claims for over a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.